EXCLUSIVE-Deep-sea mining rules to be fast-tracked in push from Nauru -source

 June 25 (Reuters) - The government of Nauru plans to ask the International Seabed Authority (ISA) next week to fast-track the adoption of seabed mining regulations, a source with direct knowledge told Reuters on Friday, in a sign of growing pressure to launch the controversial new industry.

-Any member state of the Jamaica-headquartered United Nations body can trigger the so-called "two-year rule" which would compel the ISA to allow seabed mining to go ahead within two years under whatever rules have been put in place by that time.
+Any member state of the Jamaica-headquartered United Nations agency can trigger what is known as a "two-year rule" which would compel the ISA to allow seabed mining to go ahead within two years, effectively setting a deadline for the body to finalise mining regulations.

+The source, who was not authorised to speak to the media and declined to be named, said Nauru would send the request to the ISA on June 30.

+Ambassador Margo Deiye, permanent representative of Nauru to the ISA, did not immediately return a Reuters request for comment.

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214; jeff.lewis@tr.com; +1 647 200 7236))